Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: MATERIALS AND METHODS

-As shown in Algorithm~\ref{alg:qcbm}, the QCBM is trained as a quantum generative model.
+As shown in Algorithm~\ref{alg:qcbm}, the quantum circuit is trained as a quantum generative model.
 Each computational basis state $x \in \{0,1\}^{n}$ is mapped uniquely to a spatial location $\mathbf{r}_{x}$ in the discretised velocity field, and its target value is the corresponding velocity magnitude $u(\mathbf{r}_{x})$.
-Because the underlying probability distribution over spatial locations is unknown, we adopt a sample–based training strategy that minimises the Maximum Mean Discrepancy (MMD):
+Because the underlying probability distribution over spatial locations is unknown, we adopt a sample–based training strategy that minimises the MMD loss:

-Here, $\{x_i\}_{i=1}^{N}$ denotes the batch of empirical samples drawn from the reference velocity field, while $\{\tilde{x}_j\}_{j=1}^{M}\!\sim p_{\theta}(x)$ are samples generated by the QCBM.
-Because the MMD objective is expressed solely through kernel evaluations on finite sample sets, optimisation of the QCBM requires no closed-form expression for the target probability density.
+Here, $\{x_i\}_{i=1}^{N}$ denotes the batch of empirical samples drawn from the reference velocity field, while $\{\tilde{x}_j\}_{j=1}^{M}\!\sim p_{\theta}(x)$ are samples generated by the quantum circuits.
+Because the MMD objective is expressed solely through kernel evaluations on finite sample sets, optimisation of the generator requires no closed-form expression for the target probability density.
 This sample-based objective is particularly advantageous for high-dimensional chaotic flows, where the invariant measure is available only as a time-ordered set of simulation snapshots rather than an explicit probability density.
-By aligning the QCBM’s samples with these empirical trajectories, the model infers the underlying measure without ever needing a closed-form expression.
+By aligning the quantum generator’s samples with these numerical trajectories, the model infers the underlying measure without ever needing a closed-form expression.

 The trained quantum distribution $p_\theta(x)$ thus can serve as a data-driven prior capturing the invariant measure of the underlying physical process.
-Unlike classical regularisers based on fixed heuristics, the QCBM constructs this Q-prior through optimisation on empirical data.
+Unlike classical regularizers based on fixed heuristics, the quantum generator constructs this Q-Prior through optimisation on empirical data.

-All quantum circuits are implemented using hardware-efficient structures, which are detailed in Supplementary Information S2.2.
+All quantum circuits are implemented using hardware-efficient structures, which are detailed in Supplementary S2.
 Training is carried out on noiseless simulators and on superconducting quantum hardware, with circuit transpilation, error mitigation, and device-specific calibration performed using the Qiskit runtime.
-Further details and the optimisation methods are provided in Supplementary Information~S1.3 \& S2.3.
+Further details and the optimisation methods are provided in Supplementary~S1 and S2.